 Before going on a vacation that involves water or even to the local pool during the summer, we purchased Stearns Puddle Jumpers for both kids (pictured in the top image).
 They are for children between 30 – 50 lbs.
-We use Babyganics spray-on sunscreen.
-Please be aware that spray-on sunscreens need to be applied heavily and reapplied often (more information here).
+We also use the safest sunscreen we can find.
+Please be aware that spray-on sunscreens need to be applied heavily and reapplied often.
 If you can get your children to wear sunhats and rashguards, that will also be very helpful!
 Mine will occasionally and not usually while swimming.
-I use the spray sunscreen on their scalps.
+When mine won’t wear sunhats, I put sunscreen on their scalps.

 And here is how to get your children passports (for US residents).
 This information applies to adults, as well.

 Last year, we did a two day trip to Vermilion, Ohio.
 It’s on Lake Erie and has a nice, calm beach.
 My kids loved it.
 I loved that they loved it and also that they slept so well.
 Which was a far cry from this visit to Wisconsin and especially this one to see Thomas the Train.
 We stayed at a lovely B&B in Vermilion, which included breakfast at a nearby restaurant.